shivasai2002/shivasai2002/README.md

 <h1 align="center">Hi, I'm Shiva Sai Kumar <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="50px"></h1>

 <h3 align="center">I'm just a passionate coder and a problemsolver.I am Currently pursuing B.Tech in Computer Science(AI & ML) at IARE, Hyderabad.
-Technology is what that revolutinizes the world and I always love to run among it .
-This is my Github Profile and am love to share my works here so that everyone can explore.</h3>
+Technology is what that revolutionizes the world and I always love to run among it.And I believe more in Smartwork than Hardwork.
+This is my Github Profile thanks for being here and am love to share my works here so that everyone can explore.</h3>
 <br>

 ### Technologies and Frameworks I've worked with: